nasa/TrickHLA/sims/SpaceFOM/SIM_Roles_Test_sync/README.md

+# SIM_Roles_Test_sync

 This simulation will be used to demonstrate three techniques for synchronizing the dynamics/physics of the federates using the SpaceFOM standard.

 Techniques for synchronizing the dynamics of the federates:
-1) HLA Time Management with Time Constrained and Time Regulating Federates.
+1. HLA Time Management with Time Constrained and Time Regulating Federates.
-2) Blocking cyclic data reads.
+2. Blocking cyclic data reads.
-3) Common Clock.
+3. Common Clock.

 An advantage of the HLA Time Management and blocking cyclic data read approaches is the distributed simulation can run both realtime and faster than realtime